 - Sexual assault can result in injury or illness that you may not immediately see or feel.
 It is important that you seek appropriate medical care promptly. - Resist the urge to change clothes, bathe, douche, eat, drink or brush your teeth. - Bring a change of clothes with you when you go to the emergency room.
-Your clothing will be kept as evidence. - Do not go to the bathroom, if possible.
+Your clothing will be kept as evidence - Do not go to the bathroom, if possible.

 This is so that physical evidence can be collected and preserved.
 You do not need to decide immediately following an assault whether you want to pursue legal action but if you save the evidence, it offers you more options in the future when you are better able to decide.
-The staff at Passavant Hospital and on campus at the Chesley Health and Wellness Center are trained to collect and save this type of evidence for you, should you decide to use it in pursuing legal action in the future.

-VI.
 PROCEDURES